 - Don’t drive immediately on the first day after your surgery

 - Do not rub your eyes.
 If you face some irritation in your eyes, it is better to wash your hands than rub them.

 - Avoid swimming or exposing your eyes to hot water

 How to prevent cataract?

-Eyes are one of the most vital and complex organs of our body.
-They are mirror to seas of emotions.
-It is indispensable that we take proper care of our eyes to protect these delicate organs.
-Our eyes are constantly exposed to dust, sunlight and various other elements.
+The eyes are one of the most vital and complex organs of our body.
+They are mirrors to seas of emotions.
+Therefore, it is indispensable that we take proper care of our eyes to protect these delicate organs.
+Our eyes are constantly exposed to dust, sunlight, and various other elements.
 Hence, one should always wear sunglasses when outdoors and try to avoid sun exposure.